It’s my nemesis to be honest. An ambition of mine is to be able to sketch human figures quickly in my sketchbook as I do with everything else.

 How right Oscar Wilde is.
 We can all aim to become perfectionists when sketching the human figure but its way more fun putting our individual interpretation on the people we depict.

 If you’d like to master your technique further why not join me in my learning community and explore Sketching the Human Figure from Scratch in my online course.
 I go into greater depth.
-Click to access Sketch from Scratch.
-People.
+Click to access How to Draw the Human Figure.